 During the 1996–97 season, Jason Kidd was traded to the Phoenix Suns with Tony Dumas and Loren Meyer for Michael Finley, A.C.
 Green, and Sam Cassell.

-In the following season, 1996, Jason Kidd was voted a starter in the All-Star Game.
+In 1996, Jason Kidd was voted a starter in the All-Star Game.

-In his first full season with the Suns, 1997-98, the team's win total improved by 16 games.
+In Jason Kidd's first full season with the Suns in 1997–98, the team's win total improved by 16 games.

-In the 1998–99 season, Jason Kidd averaged 10.8 assists per game, becoming the league's assists leader.
+During the 1998–99 season, Jason Kidd averaged 10.8 assists per game and dethroned Washington's Rod Strickland as the league's assist leader.

-Before the start of the 1999-00 season, the Phoenix Suns acquired Penny Hardaway from the Orlando Magic with the hope of creating the best backcourt duo in the league.
+Before the start of the 1999–00 season, the Phoenix Suns acquired Penny Hardaway from the Orlando Magic, aiming to create the best backcourt duo in the league with Jason Kidd.

-In 2000, Jason Kidd was appointed as one of Team USA's tri-captains for the 2000 Olympics at Sydney.
-The team went undefeated with an 8-0 record, resulting in a gold medal.
-Kidd averaged 6.0 ppg, 5.3 rpg, and had team highs of 4.4 apg, and 1.1 spg, with a FG% of 51.6 and 50% from three-point range.
+In 2000, Jason Kidd was appointed as one of Team USA's tri-captains for the 2000 Olympics in Sydney, leading the team to an undefeated record of 8–0 and a gold medal.

-In 2000, Jason Kidd won a gold medal in the Olympics with the U.S. national team.
+In 2000, Jason Kidd won a gold medal in the Olympics as part of the U.S. national team.

 In January 2001, Jason Kidd was arrested and pled guilty to a domestic abuse charge for assaulting his first wife, Joumana.
 He was ordered to attend anger management classes for six months as part of his plea.

-On June 28, 2001, after five seasons in Phoenix, Jason Kidd was traded to the New Jersey Nets, along with Chris Dudley, for Stephon Marbury, Johnny Newman, and Soumaila Samake.
+On June 28, 2001, after five seasons in Phoenix, Jason Kidd was traded to the New Jersey Nets along with Chris Dudley.

-In 2001, Jason Kidd started playing for the New Jersey Nets.
+In 2001, Jason Kidd began playing for the New Jersey Nets.

-The Nets prospect of missing the playoffs for the first time since 2001.
+With the Nets hanging on the prospect of missing the playoffs for the first time since 2001.

 In November 2002, Jason Kidd was selected to participate in the 2002 USA Basketball Men's World Championship Team but had to withdraw due to an injury.